18F/unit-testing-node/_pages/components/middleware.md

 [19:16:07] Finished 'test' after 683 ms
 ```

-Now that you're all finished, compare your solutions to the code in
+Now that you're finished, compare your solutions to the code in
 [`solutions/05-middleware/lib/middleware.js`]({{ site.baseurl }}/solutions/05-middleware/lib/middleware.js)
 and
 [`solutions/05-middleware/test/middleware-test.js`]({{ site.baseurl }}/solutions/05-middleware/test/middleware-test.js).

-At this point, you may wish to `git commit` your work to your local repo.
+At this point, `git commit` your work to your local repo.
+After doing so, try
-After doing so, try copying the `middleware.js` file from
+copying the `middleware.js` file from `solutions/05-middleware/lib` into
-`solutions/05-middleware/lib` into `exercises/lib` to see if it passes the
+`exercises/lib` to see if it passes the test you wrote.
+Then run `git reset
-test you wrote.
-Then run `git reset --hard HEAD` and copy the test files
+--hard HEAD` and copy the test files instead to see if your implementation
-instead to see if your implementation passes.
-If a test case fails, review the
-section of this chapter pertaining to the failing test case, then try to
+passes.
+If a test case fails, review the section of this chapter pertaining to
-update your code to make the test pass.
+the failing test case, then try to update your code to make the test pass.